microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 than there are register binding statements, the resources will be bound to the next available space automatically, and so compilation can succeed.
-Below are some examples of different UDT's and the diagnostics that would be emitted when the resources contained within them are bound:
+Below are some examples of different UDT's and the diagnostics that would be emitted when applying resource bindings to the variable:

 ```
 struct Eg1 {